SiyiP/linked-blog-starter-md/11 HEENT/**PATH HEENT.md

 watershed infarcs - when<mark style="background: #FFF3A3A6;"> global drop in bp for long period li</mark>ke someone in cardiac arrest then revived .... involving distal parts of areas served by <mark style="background: #FFF3A3A6;">major circumferential arteries</mark>...
 - these watersheds = placs that are meant to have circumferential arteries overlap.
-- man in a barrel syndrome
+- man in a barrel syndrome - weakness in arms, cna't move them, but you can move ur face + lgs.
+- due to **poor perfusion like from severe hypotension... furthest place for blood to reach think the arms and stuff..
+MCA does travel a lot to give the lateral side some love, which is why it's impacted more than the medial (legs**

 hippocampus neuronal populations that are sensitive to hypoxia...
 - CA2 = sommer's sector... sensitive to hypoxia, going thru eosinophilic neuronal necrosis -> hippocampal sclerosis is the most common cause of epilepsy